SuperTapood/Cudheart/README.md

 - [ ] add default parameters to functions
 - [ ] add factorial(int) (which is the same as tgamma(int + 1))
 - [ ] implement the numpy restrictions
+- [ ] add more creation functions to ndarray, vector and matrix

 p.s.: future me, please do remember to do all of the computations on flat vectors, and convert them "outside" of the math ty xoxo